St Columba Anglican School

 Group 6: The Arts - This group includes subjects like Visual Arts and Theatre.
 Alternatively, students may choose a second subject from groups 1-5 instead of an arts subject.
 Group 6 subjects are not compulsory, but are highly recommended.

 Students take three or four subjects at Higher Level (HL) and the remainder at Standard Level (SL) to ensure both breadth and depth in their education.
-Our specific subject offerings will be finalised based on student interest, teacher expertise, and resource availability as we move toward authorisation.
+Our specific subject offerings will be tailored based on student interest, teacher expertise, and resource availability as we move toward 2027.

 IB Diploma results are fully recognised by Australian universities, allowing IB students admission to university in the same way as HSC students.